sword-2/CEF/README.md

 # README

 ## Summary
 Not an official CEF page.
-It is just a library of some materials collected, copied, or being generated while participating.
+Just a library of some materials collected, copied, or generated while participating.

 ## Copied - handout
 <table border=1><caption>contents, for copied materials</caption>